AdrienLemaire/fandekasp.github.io/_drafts/2015-08-01-analysing-the-pomodoro-technique.md

 **When not to use the pomodoro**:
 Do not use pomdoro for activities done in your free time, it wouldn't be free time otherwise, by scheduled and goal-oriented activities.

-## Best app

-* Progressive learning: Start easy, then after some time has passed and progresses have shown up, add expert features for more control
-* Allow pomodoro lists to be shareable/public: by doing so, the user is commited to his objectives, and can receive feedback from friends.
-* Notifications at different times of the day to handle important tasks (preparing the day in the morning, analysing in the evening etc) Notifications on different platforms (mobile alarm, slack notices, etc)